Watery Eyes? It May Not Be What You Think

 Depending on what’s causing your dry eye and how severe it is, your eye doctor might suggest different treatment options.
 These could include using warm compresses, gently massaging your eyelids, or using artificial tears or eye drops.
 It’s important to consult an eye doctor since not all treatments may be effective for everyone.

-While watery eyes may seem like a minor issue, it could be a sign of something more serious.
+While watery eyes may seem like a minor issue, they could be a sign of something more serious.
 If you’re dealing with watery eyes and other dry eye symptoms, don’t hesitate to contact our expert eye doctors at Overland Optical Family Eye Care.
 We can diagnose and treat dry eye, providing you with relief and helping you prevent further issues.
 Give us a call today to schedule an appointment at our St. Louis or St. Charles eye center.